-Coni Minneci (American, 1951-) is an award-winning artist known for her creative concepts in various painting and collage series.
+Coni Minneci (American, 1950-) is an award-winning artist known for her creative concepts in various painting and collage series.
 With Degrees in Graphic Design and Fine Art, Coni Minneci has worked as a commercial illustrator, designer, and fine art painter for over thirty years.
 Her award winning work has been shown in solo, juried and curated exhibitions and galleries in the United States.
-Her work can be found in private collections in the U.S., Canada, Japan and Europe and in corporate and public collections, most recently Harper International Corp. and the permanent collection of the Castellani Art Museum, Niagara Falls, NY.
+Her work can be found in private collections in the U.S., Canada, Japan and Europe and in corporate and public collections, including: Two paintings in the Permanent Collection of the Burchfield-Penney Art Center as well as being invited to become a Legacy Artist, Buffalo, NY, the Harper International Corp. and the permanent collection of the Castellani Art Museum, Niagara Falls, NY.
 Coni is an art instructor at Partners in Art Complex, N. Tonawanda, N.Y.

 "Bona Fide Bogus Women in Art"

 The series, an amusing, tongue-in-cheek group of tightly painted Trompe L’oeil (fool the eye in French) paintings, highlights fictitious women artists.
 The “Bona Fide Bogus Women in Art” is a sequel to my “ A-Z: An Historical Survey of Women Artists.”
 (Using the fruit of a pear as a metaphor for the lives and work of 26 women, from the 1500’s to present day).
 Inspiration for this new series came after giving many lectures of the A-Z project, showing each woman’s work.
 Frustrated that few women artists had ever been heard of by my audiences, I thought: “I could be making these women up!”
 So I am.